cruising the south pacific

 Tracking the Thread of Awareness in the Great Outdoors

-Every once and awhile, often unpredictably, we feel some special affinity with the natural world.
-These moments come and go as they please, dropping in unexpectedly as we look out over the sea or observe some fascinating living creature.
-When you see a fabulous, magnificent view - like from the top of a mountain - you stand there drinking in the beauty of the world, stunned into silent awe and total absorption.
+When you see a magnificent view from the top of a mountain you stand there drinking in the beauty of the world, stunned into silent awe and total absorption.
 You are THERE, right there, all of you.
 After a few minutes, however, your brain starts in.
 Chatting away about this or that, thinking of something else, somewhere else.
 Work, shopping, whatever.
 Off it goes, daydreaming.

 Did you like the feeling of being there, awestruck with the view, a child-like smile on your face, and butterflies in your tummy.?